simp/simp-doc/docs/user_guide/HOWTO/Upgrade_SIMP.rst

    ..
 NOTE::

       You must ensure that this node can be reached by any client that is to be migrated.
-The new sysetm will not interfere with your existing Puppet system unless you specifically configure it to do so.
+The new system will not interfere with your existing Puppet system unless you specifically configure it to do so.

    ..
 IMPORTANT::

-      Do **NOT** destroy your old Puppet server until everything has been successfuly migrated and is in production under the new server.
+      Do **NOT** destroy your old Puppet server until everything has been successfully migrated and is in production under the new server.

 #.
 Consider vital services other than Puppet that are housed on your current
    Puppet server node (eg. DNS, DHCP, LDAP, custom kickstart, YUM, NFS, etc.).